HPSCTerrSys/ParFlowDiagnostics/README.md

+Authors: Stefan KOLLET (s.kollet@fz-juelich.de), Ben BOURGART b.bourgart@fz-juelich.de), Klaus GOERGEN (k.goergen@fz-juelich.de)

 # ParFlow Diagnostics

 ParFlow Diagnostics (PD) is a Python class that provides functions to calculate all variables needed for a global or local mass balance based on [ParFlow hydrologic model](https://www.parflow.org) output.
 An essential feature is that PD uses the [Helmholtz Analytics Toolkit (HeAT)](https://github.com/helmholtz-analytics/heat/) Python library.
 This makes PD big data-capable; with HeAT PD can be run in parallel on a single HPC node (or any multi-core machine, including notebooks) up many nodes of an HPC system using CPUs as well as GPUs.

 For details on HeAT, see the respective information referenced on the [HeAT github repository](https://github.com/helmholtz-analytics/heat/).
-This is not a HeAT tutorial, but using PD one also learns the basics of using HeAT.
+This is not a HeAT tutorial, but using PD one also learns the basics of using HeAT. **HeAT is a totally generic library, it is only used here, similarly to using numpy, to enable our PD calculations to be run in parallel.**

 **All information and software tools to use PD are within this repository.
 This README.md file contains all information to get started with PD including simple cookbooks.**

 **Important prerequisite: The PD assume you use HeAT >v1.1.
 If you follow this README this is ensured.**

+**The `parallel_tests` branch is the current git branch of PD.**

 This repository covers five related aspects of using and testing PD and not every user needs to cover them all: